 I’m not ashamed of it.
 I’m playing Ragnarok Mobile: Eternal love because of LOVE–at least during the first month.
 While some people find love on the Role-playing game, I found it way before Ragnarok’s re-release, in my ever-so-sweet and worthy gamer boyfriend.
 He wished to be able to play his beloved RPG with me.
 Hence, to deepen my long-distance relationship with him, I complied.
 That’s not a bad thing, right?

 During the start of the 30-day countdown to the 2019 mobile launching of Ragnarok Eternal Love, my boyfriend asked me to watch the Ragnarok animation, as an introduction to how the game works.
 I was oriented with each of the characters, on the proposition that I will be a Healer, or in Ragnarok, a Priest.
-Aside from the reason that I were to become his female support, I was inexperienced, so the least active character in battles was well-suited for me.
+Aside from the reason that I was to become his female support, I was inexperienced, so the least active character in battles was well-suited for me.

 A lot of men dream of being superheroes: a Knight in shining armor (no wonder why superhero movies dominate world cinema).
 They can’t be swaggy heroes in real life, but in the quantum realm of Gaming, they can strut their stuff and become masters of the universe or the underworld.
 What better way to complete that fantasy than to have their women behind them–the Megan Fox to Shia LaBeouf’s robotic warfare in Transformers, or the Mary Magdalene of Jesus Christ, one of the most acknowledged Saviors of this world.